When to Get Another Dog

 By Jennifer Kachnic, CCMT, CRP -Owner of Canine Wellness,

-Co-Author of Your Dog's Golden Years and GM
+Co-Author of Your Dog's Golden Years and Grey Muzzle

 If you are like most people, you will eventually decide to get another dog after your dog passes on.
 This is a personal decision and one that should be made very carefully.
 The entire family should be involved in deciding the best time to commit to a new relationship.
 This is different for everyone.
 Bringing a new dog home to the family before everyone is ready can hurt someone by implying that the dog's death is insignificant.